JuliaGraphics/Luxor.jl/docs/src/examples.md

 The `gsave()` function saves the current drawing parameters, and any subsequent changes such as the `scale()` and `rotate()` operations are discarded by the next `grestore()` function.

-You can change the extension of the file name, for example "julia-logos.png" to "julia-logos.svg" or "julia-logos.pdf" or "julia-logos.eps", to produce alternative formats.
+Use the extension to specify the format: for example change "julia-logos.png" to "julia-logos.svg" or "julia-logos.pdf" or "julia-logos.eps", to produce different formats.

 ## Something a bit more complicated: a Sierpinski triangle